flisoch/iot-starter-for-android/README.md

 On launching the application for the first time, you will need to enter your credentials to connect your device to ThingsBoard IoT Platform.
 The required information to connect your device includes:

 - Hostname or ip address of ThingsBoard server (Samsung IT Academy server ip by default)
-- Your device username.
+- Your device access token.
 This is returned when registering your device with ThingsBoard IoT Platform.
-This can be authorization token if your device credential type is Access Token.
-Or this can be username if your device credential type is MQTT Basic.
-- Your device password.
-This is returned when registering your device with ThingsBoard IoT Platform.
-If you didn't set password while managing your device, the password can be any string.

 Once you have entered the necessary credentials, you may activate your device as a sensor.
 Pressing the 'Activate Sensor' button will connect the device to ThingsBoard IoT Platform and allow it to begin publishing and receiving data.